-In 1993 at the age of 31, Karlyn found the courage to turn her life around and returned to the source that created both pleasure and pain in her life…the water.
-The rest is aquatic history...and a book.
+In the process of recovery, I returned to the source that created both pleasure and pain in my life…the water.
+The rest is aquatic history...and my book.
 The Do-Over, My Journey from the Depths of addiction to World Champion Swimmer was published in late 2015.
 Available on Amazon.

 International Swimming Hall of Fame (ISHOF) class of 2015

 Voted by Swimming World Magazine Top 12 World Masters Swimmer of the Year in 2017